 The Milan Urban Food Policy Pact (MUFPP) was announced in February 2014 at the C40 Summit in Johannesburg, where the Mayor of Milan launched the proposal for a Pact to be signed during the forthcoming Expo 2015.
 The activities started in September, when Milan and over 40 cities from every continent began to exchange views to define the contents of the Pact through video-conferences.
 The results were discussed in February 2015 during a meeting in London, where the possibility to include standards and indicators in the protocol have also been debated.

-The overall procedure enjoyed the guidance of an Advisory Group formed by many leading international organizations contributing to a more sustainable, healthy and just future for the entire planet.
-By taking part to the process, these organizations provided their valuable support in reviewing the process and aligning it consistently with the other relevant international initiatives.
-For the coordination of the project, moreover, Milan put together the Technical Team – a panel of prominent experts with a strong track record in food-related issues and international experience.
+The MUFPP development process enjoyed the guidance of an Advisory Group formed by many leading international organizations contributing to a more sustainable, equitable and healthier future for the planet.
+Moreover, to better coordinate the drafting of the Pact, the city of Milan put together a Technical Team: a panel of prominent international experts with a strong track record in dealing with food-related issues